skip to Main Content

 Illness Policy

 Students will be responsible for purchasing their own books.
-I will suggest that you purchase books as needed throughout the course of study.
+I will recommend books as needed throughout the course of study.
 I do my best to keep my requests reasonable while equipping students to learn with the best resources available.
-Here are some suggested retailers:

 Lesson Commitment and Termination of Lessons

-After giving warning, I may terminate lessons for consistent late payment, cancelled lessons, or lack of preparation.
+After giving warning, I may terminate lessons for recurring late payment, cancelled lessons, or lack of preparation.
 Please do not let this happen!